 Adapting living environments for people with dementia

-It’s important to create safe and supportive environments where people living with dementia can live comfortably, maintain their independence and not feel restricted in any way.
+It’s important to create engaging environments where people living with dementia can live comfortably and feel supported to maintain independence.

-People with dementia can get confused in their environment, so it’s a good idea to make everything easily recognisable.
-Colour contrasts are often a quick and effective way of helping surroundings to stand out - for example, try painting handrails, doors and furniture in different colours.
+People with dementia can become confused in their environment, so it’s a good idea to make everything is easily recognisable.
+Colour contrasts are often a quick and effective way of helping surroundings and important things to stand out – for example, try painting handrails, doors and furniture in bold colours.

-Surrounding a person with photos or images that trigger some of their favourite memories, or that are filled with engaging decorations and colours, may also be helpful.
-Many of Anchor’s care homes have reminiscence rooms that are decorated to replicate past eras, such as the 1950s, with relevant artefacts, such as radios and TVs from a time that may feel more familiar) or hold reminiscence sessions, helping residents to relax, feel safe and connected in a way that is tailored to their individual needs.
+Surrounding a person with photos or images that can trigger some of their favourite memories, or that are filled with engaging decorations and colours, may also be helpful.
+Many of Anchor Hanover’s care homes have reminiscence rooms (decorated to replicate the different eras and styles for example, with relevant artefacts, such as images, radios and TVs from a time that may feel more familiar) or hold reminiscence sessions, helping residents to relax and feel safe and connected in a way that is tailored to their individual needs.